 Big Bang Testing is an Integration testing approach in which all the components or modules are integrated together at once and then tested as a unit.
 This combined set of components is considered as an entity while testing.
 If all of the components in the unit are not completed, the integration process will not execute.

 - Convenient for small systems.

 - Fault Localization is difficult.

-- Given the sheer number of interfaces that need to be tested in this approach, some interfaces links to be tested could be missed easily.
+- Given the sheer number of interfaces that need to be tested in this approach, some interfaces link to be tested could be missed easily.

-- Since the integration testing can commence only after "all" the modules are designed, testing team will have less time for execution in the testing phase.
+- Since the Integration testing can commence only after “all” the modules are designed, the testing team will have less time for execution in the testing phase.

-In this approach, testing is done by joining two or more modules that are logically related.
-Then the other related modules are added and tested for the proper functioning.
-Process continues until all of the modules are joined and tested successfully.
+In the Incremental Testing approach, testing is done by integrating two or more modules that are logically related to each other and then tested for proper functioning of the application.
+Then the other related modules are integrated incrementally and the process continues until all the logically related modules are integrated and tested successfully.